 Review the seven continents and sing this song we learned earlier this year.
+(If that link doesn’t work for you, try this seven continents song instead.)
 Next, read the book All Aboard the London Bus with your child and point out some of the sites in your imaginary tour of the country.
 Focus on the London bus, Buckingham Palace, and the Globe theater since we will be highlighting these places and things in our activities this week.

 Activity 1: Make a London Bus with a shoe box or small box.
 Draw the windows and doors in advance and have your child practice cutting and pasting.

 (-) Simple London bus craft.
 This activity is great for kids who are still learning their shapes.
-Precut most of the shapes in advance if your child hasn’t developed cutting skills yet.
+Draw out the shapes and have your child practice cutting them out to get those fine motor skills working.

 Activity 2: You might have heard about this little band from England called The Beatles. 😉 Introduce a few facts about the band: